Coefficient Synthesis for Threshold Automata: Preliminaries

 Given a sketch $\TA$ and an integer assignment $\mu$ to the indeterminates, we let $\TA[\mu]$ denote the threshold automaton obtained by replacing the indeterminates with their corresponding values in $\mu$.
-The \emph{coefficient synthesis problem} for threshold automata is now the following: \begin{quote} \emph{Given: } An environment $\Env$, a sketch $\TA$ and a location $\ell$ of $\TA$\\ \emph{Decide: } Whether there is an assignment $\mu$ to the indeterminates such that $\TA[\mu]$ cannot cover $\ell$. \end{quote}
+The \emph{coefficient synthesis problem against coverability properties} for threshold automata is now defined as the following problem: \begin{quote} \emph{Given: } An environment $\Env$, a sketch $\TA$ and a location $\ell$\\ \emph{Decide: } Whether there is an assignment $\mu$ to the indeterminates such that $\TA[\mu]$ \textit{cannot} cover $\ell$. \end{quote} \begin{remark} The coefficient synthesis problem as defined in~\cite{LKWB17:opodis} is a more general problem than the one that will be defined here.
+In that paper, along with an environment and a sketch, a violation is also given as input, where a violation is a collection of behaviors specified in a logic called $\ELTLFT$.
+The question then is to find an assignment to the indeterminates so that plugging in the assignment results in a threshold automaton that avoids the behaviors specified by the violation.
+Since coverability can be specified in that logic, it follows that our formulation is a special case of that formulation.

+In this paper, for the sake of simplicity and presentation, we will only restrict ourselves to coverability violations.
+Since the main result of this paper is an undecidability result, this will also translate to the general case.
+In fact, all of our results, except the final one, all translate to the general case as well.
+A more detailed discussion regarding this point could also be found in the conclusion of this paper. \end{remark}

 \begin{example} We consider the threshold automaton from Figure~\ref{fig:stexample}.
 As mentioned in the text under Figure~\ref{fig:st}, if no (correct) process initially starts at $\ell_1$, then no process can ever reach $\ell_3$.
 This implies that if we remove the location $\ell_1$ in the threshold automaton of Figure~\ref{fig:stexample}, then the modified threshold automaton $\TA'$ will never be able to cover $\ell_3$.